Publish your Python package that is on PyPI to conda-forge#

 What is conda-forge?#

-conda is an open source package and environment management tool that can be used to install tools from the different channels within the Anaconda Cloud repository.
+conda is an open source package and environment management tool that can be used to install tools from the different channels on Anaconda.org.

 Why publish to conda-forge#